 Even though this could be seen as the most vital step for a successful job we still find applicators using a variety of methods and tools to make this an efficient and effective part of surface preparation.

-To start masking you will need three things:
+Therefore, to start masking you will need three things:

 Firstly, you will need Barefoot Concrete’s Mask Up Outdoors product